BoomLay/bl_MysteryBox_Edit/README.md

 Edit the Mystery Box so that the prize doubles each time you gamble.

-Feel free to use this mod for whatever you like to do but please
+Feel free to use or change this.